Share This Article

 Among these we find the Vantrue N2S, a dashcam that has also obtained recognition from the main sector magazines such as Business Insider, CNET and Forbes.

 The 4K front camera offers excellent sharpness and wide dynamic range, while the second camera records the inside with crisp, clear video at 1440P 30fps.
 The built-in GPS allows you to keep track of your driving path, position and speed, while the G-Sensor is able to detect any movement or collision that occurred when the car is parked.
 In addition, the advanced Sony sensor with updated WDR technology intelligently balances the exposure to provide clear and high quality video even in low light environments, in addition, the 4 infrared LEDs allow you to record flawless videos even when the interior it is dark.

-- 【Infrared Night Vision】The car camera adopts a Sony Starvis sensor, big aperture(F1.8 inside F1.4 Front),6 glasses lens and 4 IR LEDs, which provides a super Night Vision for capturing more important details when driving in the evening.
-The Infrared lights make it easy to record passengers clearly even at night.
+- 【Sony Sensor Super IR Night Vision 】The car camera adopts dual Sony Starvis sensor, big aperture(F1.8 inside F1.4 Front),6 glasses lens and 4 IR LEDs, which provides a super Night Vision for capturing more important details when driving in the evening.
+The 4 Infrared lights make it easy to record passengers clearly even at night.

-- 【Real Time Speed GPS Mount】The included external GPS suction cup mount allowing you to playback the video with the route, speed, and location on Google Maps via our Windows and Mac compatible GPS player, which make sure the speed evidence is protected when an accident occurs.
-You could also view the live speed in KM/H or MP/H on your dash cam during driving.
+- 【4K Dash Cam with Built-in GPS 】This dual channel dash cam supports live speed view in KM/H or MP/H on your dash cam during driving.
+Thanks to the included GPS mount, you can also playback the video with the route, speed, and location on Google Maps via our Windows and Mac compatible GPS player, which make sure the speed evidence is protected when an accident occurs.

 The Vantrue N4 is a three-way system with characteristics quite similar to the N2S.
 This however is equipped with a second dashcam with a third Full HD camera to be mounted on the rear window of the car.